Total Credits: 14.4 MCLE, 10.9 Ethics, 2.0 Elimination of Bias

 Presented by: Ken Slavens, Luke Weissler

-Probate, Trust and Elder - Challenges for lawyers in administrating probate and estate planning to underserved communities
+Probate, Trust and Elder - Challenges in probate and estate planning for underserved communities

 Presented by: Silya Shaw, Peter Hoffman